Skip to main content

 Step-by-step

-Add a service group — give it a clear name (e.g., "Personal Care"), select the service(s) it covers, set the bill rate, and (if applicable) the limit.
+5. Add a service group — give it a clear name (e.g., "Personal Care"), select the service(s) it covers, and (if applicable) set a limit.
+You won't set a rate here — each service already carries its own bill rate.

-Add additional service groups if needed (e.g., one for personal care, another for companion care at a different rate).
+6. Add additional service groups if needed (e.g., one for personal care, another for companion care).

 What happens next

-Billing: completed shifts automatically build into invoices using the policy's bill rate.
+• Billing: completed shifts automatically build into invoices using the service's bill rate — you can adjust the rate on an individual shift if needed.

 Common tweaks after the fact